Article I – Organization

 Article V – Officers and Executive Committee

 Section 1 Enumeration – The officers of ISA shall be president, vice president, secretary and treasurer.
 The Board may also elect additional officers as it shall deem appropriate.
-Any two or more offices may be held by the same person except for the offices of President and Secretary.

 Section 2 Term of Office – The officers of ISA shall be elected each year by the directors at a prescribed meeting of the Board and shall hold office until their successors are elected and qualified or until their term on the Board ends as a result of their death, resignation or removal.

 Section 3 President – The president shall be the principal officer of ISA.
 Subject to the direction and control of the Board, the president shall have general supervision, direction and control of the business and affairs of ISA and shall perform all duties incident to the office.